-- Establishment of a Citizen's Oversight Committee: Establishment of a Citizen's Oversight Committee to provide ongoing monitoring and review of the funds; - 2.
-Annual Audits and Citizens' Oversight Committee Review: All financial reports are subject to an independent audit by a Certified Public Accountant (CPA) firm contracted by First 5, on an annual basis.
+- 1. Establishment of a Citizen's Oversight Committee: Establishment of a Citizen's Oversight Committee to provide ongoing monitoring and review of the funds; - 2.
+Annual Audits and Citizens' Oversight Committee Review: All financial reports are subject to an independent audit by a Certified Public Accountant (CPA) firm, on an annual basis.
 Expenditures are also subject to an annual review by an independent citizen oversight committee.
-The Citizens' - Oversight Committee will prepare an annual report on spending and progress in implementing the Plan that will be reviewed by the First 5 Alameda County Commission and the Board of Supervisors published and distributed throughout Alameda County. - 3.
+The Citizens' Oversight Committee will prepare an annual report on spending and progress in implementing the Plan that will be published and distributed throughout Alameda County. - 3.
 Geographic Equity and Unmet Child Care and Early Education Need: Funding formulas for all programs will be revisited within the first five years of the Plan implementation to ensure overall geographic equity based on population, unmet child care and early education need and/or other equity factors. - 4.
-Planning and Advisory Body: Directing the existing Alameda County Early Care and Education Planning Council\to act as the planning and advisory council for the fund to provide community voice and input on the development of future funding priorities;

-5. Five Year Planning Cycle: Establishing a five-year planning cycle with robust community input.
+Planning and Advisory Body: Directing the existing Alameda County Early Care and Education Planning Council to act as the planning and advisory council for the fund to provide community voice and input on the development of future funding priorities; - 5.
+Five Year Planning Cycle: Establishing a five-year planning cycle with robust community input.
 The five year cycle will be applied to the definition of high priority populations, providing additional resources to high need communities, key professional development topics, income eligibility for scholarships and innovation funding categories.